 - Add flour to make a roux: Equal parts fat and flour are needed to make a roux.
 In this case, we estimated that there is approximately 1/4 cup of fat released from the sausage cooking.
 If you’re just using butter, the 1:1 ratio will be much easier to calculate.
 If you use 2 tablespoons of butter, add 2 tablespoons of flour.
 If you use 1/2 cup of butter, add 1/2 cup of flour to make a roux.

-- Add liquid: This recipe calls for milk/cream to make the gravy “white” and creamy.
+- Add liquid: This recipe calls for chicken broth and milk/cream to make the gravy “white” and creamy, but not too creamy.
+For a super creamy gravy, just cream or milk can be used.
 For a brown gravy, chicken or beef stock or broth can be used.
-You can even add a little bit of milk or cream with the broth to add creaminess to the gravy.

-- Whisk until smooth: It’s super important to slowly whisk in the liquids after making your roux.
+- Whisk until smooth: It’s super important to slowly pour and whisk in the liquids after making your roux.
 And keep whisking!
 This will help keep lumps from forming in your gravy.

 Substitutions and modifications for sausage gravy

 - Instead of ground pork/sausage: use ground turkey or turkey sausage.
-Make sure to add 1/4 teaspoon each of garlic powder, onion powder, and dried sage if using a ground meat that isn’t already seasoned like sausage
+Make sure to add 1/4 teaspoon each of salt, black pepper, garlic powder, onion powder, red pepper flakes, and dried sage if using a ground meat that isn’t already seasoned like sausage

 - Instead of whole milk: heavy cream, coconut milk, and 2% milk work well too

-- For even more flavor: start with 1 tablespoon of butter or oil, add diced onion, and minced garlic then brown the ground meat before making the gravy
+- For even more flavor: start with 1 tablespoon of butter or oil, add diced onion, and minced garlic to the sausage as it cooks, before making the gravy.

 How to make buttermilk biscuits